 Kandao Qoocam 8K is the first 8K 360 camera for consumers.
 At just $589, it is the most affordable 8K 360 camera on the market.
 Moreover, Kandao’s CEO stated to me that it has the same detail and video quality as the highly regarded Kandao Obsidian R (which currently costs $4199) albeit in monoscopic 360 video only.
 I had the chance to try it out and here are my hands-on impressions.
-December 2, 2019 update: new sample photos posted!
+December 20, 2019 update: hands-on comparison posted!

 Qoocam 8K has two lenses paired with 1/1.7-inch sensors, which are 54% larger than 1/2.3-inch sensors, and have an image circle that is more than 70% larger than the image circle of a 1/2.3-inch sensor.
 It is also the first consumer 360 camera to feature 10-bit video, which enables it to capture over 1 billion possible colors, 64 times more than the 16.7 million colors that can be captured on 8-bit video.